 Since income is the most important factor in determining child support, you should try to gather this information before consulting with your attorney.
 Make copies of the last 3 tax returns that both parents have filed.
 Bring that information up to date by making copies of each parent’s recent paycheck stubs.
 Gather cancelled checks or receipts to show how much you pay for your children’s health insurance, childcare, and extraordinary medical expenses.
 With this information, a competent family lawyer should be able to tell you, at your first meeting with him or her, the approximate amount that you will be able to receive or that you will be required to pay for child support.

-Parents who try to avoid their support obligation, frequently quit their jobs thinking that if they are unemployed they will not be required to pay child support, or that the support that the court orders will be lower because they are not working.
-Such thinking is legally wrong.
+Many clients are concerned that either or both parents are currently unemployed.
+This does not mean that you will not receive, or that you will not pay child support.
 Courts in Louisiana have the authority to “impute” income to the parties.
 If a parent has an established history of earning $30,000 a year and is currently unemployed, the court will find that the parent is capable of earning that amount, and that amount will be used to calculate the support obligation.
 It’s up to that parent to find employment.
 In Louisiana, the welfare of children is paramount.

 Louisiana does not discriminate against children who are born out of wedlock.
 The law on child support is the same whether parents are married or not.

 At the Cosenza Law Firm we are concerned about the economic welfare of our clients and the best interests of their children.
 Know what your options are before you decide to take the next step.
-Call our law firm today at 225-647-6644 or send an email to arrange a consultation at our Baton Rouge or Gonzales law offices.
+Contact us for a consultation.